TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     Boolean

 :aspect:`Description`
-    When active, the edit icon will not be displayed alongside the records.
+    If set to TRUE, the edit icons won't be shown.
+    Otherwise edit icons will be shown, if the current BE user has edit rights for the specified table!

 :aspect:`Default value`
     FALSE

 :aspect:`Required`
-    Yes
+    No

 enableClickMenu
 ~~~~~~~~~~~~~~~